Original post March 2019; Updated May 2022.

 One of the most common Canva issues is Why are my Canva designs blurry when I download them?
 I’m still not 100% sure why they can’t solve it.
 I don’t have the solution but I have a way around it.

-Let’s start with an explanation of the difference among the 3 file types to help you select the BEST option for you.
+Let’s start with an explanation of the difference between the three file types to help you select the BEST option.

 PNG + JPG (or JPEG) + PDF = What do I use? 🤷♀️